 However, the easiest bet to make on the Craps board is also one of the smartest.
 In fact, nearly every player around the table will make this familiar bet.
 A few hold outs will prefer to place other bets but these are best left to a player that has experience in the game.
 If you want to win money when playing Craps without having any specific grasp on strategy, you will likely find your constant home on the Pass Line.

-The Pass Line and Craps Strategy
+The Pass Line

 If you are only aware of a single bet on the table, you should be aware of the Pass Line.
 When a shooter first rolls the dice, this is called the "Come Out".
 This bet is clearly marked on the table as a strip around the table.
 If you make this bet and the roll is a seven or an eleven, you win the bet, even money in fact.
 However, if you roll a two, three or twelve, you lose your bet.
 If any other number is rolled, that number is referred to as the point.
 If the point is rolled before the number seven, you will win even money on your original bet.
 However, if a seven is rolled, you will lose your bet.